heungheung/weblogic-operator-tutorialx/tutorials/setup.oke.md

 ---

-Note: If you are using the VirtualBox image, then `kubectl` is already installed.
+**Note**: If you are using the VirtualBox image, then `kubectl` is already installed.
 Otherwise, if you need to install `kubectl` then follow the [documentation](https://kubernetes.io/docs/tasks/tools/install-kubectl/).

 ---